 The Hoosier Hills Career Center drafting program is divided into traditional board drafting and Computer-Aided Drafting (CAD).
-Students with previous experience, however, may test out of board drafting or take an accelerated version.
 Drafting students are instructed in the use of specialized drafting equipment and in the application of modern drafting techniques to practical drafting problems.
-Students learn Computer-Aided Drafting (CAD) instruction and solid modeling with Autodesk Inventor TM , architectural modeling with Architectural Desktop TM and VIZ TM.
+Students learn Computer-Aided Drafting (CAD) instruction and solid modeling and architectural modeling.
 Students will learn drafting-related subjects such as related math, drafting to scale, terminology, and use of a technical library.
-Since all instruction is individualized, students are asked to declare a major interest area, and their coursework will be established accordingly.
+Selected assignments are based on specific areas of student interest.

 Architecture, civil and mechanical engineering and design.
 Students also work on contests, as appropriate, and the customization of the AutoCAD environment.